ECEBC Logo

 Mentors meet weekly during the program to ask questions and share thoughts, reflections and experiences.

-Mentors will continue to meet as a group to support each other as they support the ECEs going through the 12-week LOT project.
+Mentors will continue to meet as a group to support each other as they support the ECEs going through the 19-week LOT project.
 Mentors will meet weekly for the first 4 weeks of the program, and bi-weekly for the remaining weeks.
+Please see the Cohort Timeline for more information.
+Note: The 19 week time-frame includes holidays and catch up weeks.

-(This means that during the 12-week LOT project mentors may have up to two meetings per week: one with the mentor group and one with their small group).
+(This means that during the active weeks of the 19-week LOT project mentors may have up to two meetings per week: one with the mentor group and one with their small group).

 Yes, it is free right now thanks to the funding provided by Future Skills Centre Canada and an anonymous donor.